thawes01/BatterySimulation/README.md

   I didn't get to incorporating it with the package.
 My approach was to design the main package API first, then worry about how to get the data into it later.
+* The market commitments logic is only a stub implementation and does not define a valid market commitment (let alone an optimal one).
 * The csv file output by the `example/simulate.py` script just holds stub values.
 * I am aware that there are awkward aspects to the market timeseries data that would need to be addressed: specifically, how to deal with clock changes and